ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 # Introduction

-{{?RFC8969}} defines a framework for Automating Service and Network Management with YANG to full life cycle network management.
-A set of YANG data models have already been developed in IETF for Network performance monitoring and fault monitoring,e.g.,A YANG {{?RFC7950}}
-data model for alarm management {{?RFC8632}} defines a standard interface for alarm management.
+{{?RFC8969}} defines a framework for Automating Service and Network Management with YANG {{?RFC7950}} to full life cycle network management.
+A set of YANG data models have already been developed in IETF for network performance monitoring and fault monitoring, e.g., a YANG data model for alarm management {{?RFC8632}} defines a standard interface for alarm management.
 A data model for Network and VPN Service Performance Monitoring {{?RFC9375}} defines a standard interface for network performance management.
-In addition, distributed tracing mechanism defined in {{W3C-Trace-Context}} can also be used to analyze and debug operations, such as configuration transactions, across multiple distributed systems.
+In addition, distributed tracing mechanism defined in {{W3C-Trace-Context}} can be used to analyze and debug operations, such as configuration transactions, across multiple distributed systems.

-However these YANG data models for network maintenance are based on specific data source information and manage alarms and performance metrics data separately by different layers in various different management systems.
+However, these YANG data models for network maintenance are based on specific data source information and manage alarms and performance metrics data separately by different layers in various different management systems.
 In addition, the frequency and quantity of